 Show your support and appreciation for Urban Scout

-13 Comments on “Hipsters Vs Rewilding”
+13 responses to “Hipsters Vs Rewilding”

-1. I think calling people hipsters and using that as a directed criticism is as stupid as drawing lines on a map to call areas States.
+I think calling people hipsters and using that as a directed criticism is as stupid as drawing lines on a map to call areas States.
 You’re correct that it is civilization which is the disease; hipsters, punks, goths, Soulja Boy, MTV, cellular phones, jocks, politicians, lawyers, etc. are the symptoms.
 I like to refer to it as the “monoculture mind”.

 But, I do want to point something out.
 Among my group of friends, there is no real style to distinguish us by.
 I guess the only way we could be grouped is by the fact that we choose our clothing for its functionality.